-- 4 courses in a secondary field of study, usually consisting of a sequence of courses in another Ph.D. program at Brown, such as Comp Lit, History, Music, Theater Arts & Performance Studies, MCM, and History of Art & Architecture.
+- 4 courses in a secondary field of study, usually consisting of a sequence of courses in another Ph.D. program at Brown, such as Comparative Literature, History, Music, Theater Arts & Performance Studies, Philosophy, MCM, and History of Art & Architecture.

-Students will be assigned either "Pass with Honors," "Pass," or "Fail" for the qualifying exam.
+Students will be assigned either "Pass with Honors," "Pass," or "Fail" for the qualifying examination.

-The exact format of the proposal will be determined by the primary advisor, but it will usually be between 15 and 20 pages in length, and generally includes a chapter outline and preliminary bibliography.
+The exact format of the proposal will be determined by the primary advisor, but it will generally be between 15 and 20 pages in length, and include a tentative chapter outline and preliminary bibliography.
 The proposal will be examined orally by the three members of the dissertation committee by the end of that semester.
 The committee will either approve the proposal or recommend revisions.
 Once the proposal is approved, the student will be advanced to Ph.D. candidacy.

 Students are required to teach for at least two years, though the norm will be higher.

-Graduate student teaching is an important component of our program.
-As teaching assistants, graduate students work with the language program director to teach beginning and intermediate German.
+Graduate student teaching is an important component of our doctoral program.
+As teaching assistants, graduate students work with the Language Program Director to teach beginning and intermediate German.
 Graduate students are required to take a seminar on language pedagogy and to participate in annual teaching workshops held in August.
-As graduate students progress in their program, they will assist faculty in undergraduate courses in the Department.
-Advanced students may be offered the opportunity to work with professors to design their own upper-level courses and/or teach such a course with a professor.
+As graduate students progress in their program, they will assist faculty in undergraduate courses in the German Studies Department.
+Advanced students may be offered the opportunity to work with professors to design their own upper-level courses or to teach such a course with a professor.
 Faculty mentoring of teaching assistants throughout their course of study is an integral part of our program.
 Students will be prepared to present a comprehensive teaching portfolio when they enter the job market.

 The Goethe Institut Boston also periodically offers pedagogy workshops that graduate students are encouraged to attend.

 Students are expected to organize and participate in student-run colloquia.
-Graduate students and faculty from other departments working in the area of German Studies will be invited to participate in these.
-Students will present their own work and invite the occasional Brown or non-Brown speaker.
+Graduate students and faculty from other departments working in the area of German Studies may be invited to participate in these.
+Students will also have the opportunity to present their own work and invite the occasional Brown or non-Brown speaker.